-Nasdaq nears record after Google, Amazon earnings
+Dow, S&P rise for third session, Google closes above $2,000

 Powered by

 Alphabet Inc., the parent company of Google, reported a second straight record for quarterly revenue as its advertising and cloud units drove sales.
 The two businesses accounted for 88% of the company’s total revenue.
+The stock rose to a record $2,058.88 per share.

 In coronavirus stimulus news, President Biden’s $1.9 trillion COVID-19 aid plan gained traction on Tuesday after Democrats said they would move ahead with a budget resolution that would allow them to draft parts of a reconciliation bill that could be approved without Republican support.